gigi81/dbdeploy/README.md

 ### main.csv
 This file contains the list of scripts that are deployed to production.
 After each successful release, developers should move the list of deployed scripts to this file.
-It is recommended for this file name to match your main branch name (if any).
+It is recommended for this file name to match your default branch name.
+For example, you can name the file `develop.csv` by changing the `defaultBranch` setting in the `global` section of `dbsettings.json` to `develop`.
 ```
 Database01,_Init
 Database02,_Init